MauricioUhlig/TCC_Prototipos_Iniciais/README.md

 ```
 > create database monitoring
 > use monitoring
-> Create user grafana with password '<password>' with all priileges
+> Create user grafana with password '<password>' with all privileges
 ```

 ## Configurando a integraçao InfluxDB - Grafana